alexeykiselev/docker-build-waves-testnet/README.md

 docker images
 ```

 If you built the image by yourself it will have the name you gave to it (in our example it is 'waves-testnet').
-If you have downloaded the image from Docker Hub it is tagged with 'wavesplatform/build-waves-testnet:latest'.
+If you have downloaded the image from Docker Hub it is tagged with 'wavesplatform/docker-build-waves-testnet:latest'.

 To start a new Docker container, please, execute:

 ```
-docker run --name build-waves-testnet wavesplatform/build-waves-testnet:latest
+docker run --name docker-build-waves-testnet wavesplatform/docker-build-waves-testnet:latest

 ```